scaffold-eth/se-2-challenges/README.md

 ![multisig-8](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/2b7d8501-edfd-47d6-a6d2-937e7bb84caa)

-> Open other browser and access with a different owner of the multisig.
+> Open another browser and access with a different owner of the multisig.
 Sign the transaction with enough owners:

 ![multisig-9](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/ad667a69-499a-4ed4-8a40-52d500c94a5b)